urho3d/SLikeNet/readme.txt

 3.4.2 Building RakNet compatibility mode yourself
-If you want to build SLikeNet in RakNet compatibility mode yourself on Windows, follow the steps described in chapter 3.2.2, ensure RAKNET_COMPATIBILITY is defined in NativeFeatureIncludesOverrides.h and build the corresponding project listed under RakNet_Backwards_Compatibility in the SLikeNet solution.
+If you want to build SLikeNet in RakNet compatibility mode yourself on Windows, follow the steps described in chapter 3.2.2 and build the corresponding project listed under RakNet_Backwards_Compatibility in the SLikeNet solution.

 Note that at the moment SLikeNet only provides building the RakNet